Late Teething in Babies – Causes and Complications

-When the first few teeth, also known as the baby teeth, milk teeth, or deciduous teeth appear, your baby is said to be teething.
-This usually takes place when your baby is around six months old, but some children are late bloomers, so this can go as late as a year.
-However, you can call it delayed teething if your baby is over a year old and has still not shown any signs of teething.
+When the first few teeth, also known as baby teeth, milk teeth, or deciduous teeth, appear, your baby is said to be teething.
+This usually starts to take place when your baby is around six months old.
+It is not uncommon for a baby’s first tooth to appear only after his first birthday.
+But some children are late bloomers; such kids may have their first tooth erupt only after 15 months of age, which is known as delayed teething.

 Reasons for Late Teething in Babies

-Some children are just late bloomers, but if that isn’t the case, here are a few other reasons for late teething in babies–
+Some children are just late bloomers which is why teething can be delayed in their cases.
+Apart from that, here are a few other reasons for late teething in babies:

-If delayed teething runs in the family, then it should come as no surprise that your child follows suit as well.
-Both your side of the family as well as your spouse’s can be responsible, for a delay in the appearance of your child’s first tooth.
-Ask your parents or relatives if you or they had the same issue, and if yes, then this could be one of the reasons why your child has a delay in teething.
+If delayed teething runs in the family, then it should be no surprise that your child also follows suit.
+Both your side of the family as well as your spouse’s can be responsible for a delay in the appearance of your child’s first tooth.
+Ask your parents or relatives if you or they faced the same issue, and if yes, then this could be one of the reasons why your child hasn’t begun to teethe yet.

-Hypothyroidism is a condition when the thyroid glands don’t produce adequate amounts of thyroid hormones for the body to function normally.
-Hypothyroidism usually affects the heart rate, metabolism, and body temperature.
-If your baby has an underactive thyroid, then it is most likely that he has a delay in hitting several milestones like walking, teething, and even talking.
+Hypothyroidism is a condition wherein the thyroid glands don’t produce adequate amounts of thyroid hormones for the body to function normally.
+Hypothyroidism usually affects heart rate, metabolism, and body temperature.
+If your baby has an underactive thyroid, then it is most likely that he will face a delay in hitting several milestones like walking, teething, and even talking.

 Complications of Delayed Teething

-- A major complication of delayed teething is that the permanent teeth might develop in a crooked way if the baby teeth develops late.
+- A major complication of delayed teething is that the child’s permanent teeth might develop in a crooked way if his teeth develop late as a baby.

-- Baby teeth is also required for your baby to be able to chew his food properly.
-Inability to chew solid foods is another complication of delayed teething.
+- Baby teeth are also required for your baby to be able to chew his food properly.
+The inability to chew solid foods is another complication of delayed teething.

-- Sometimes, the permanent set of teeth appears along with the delayed baby teeth, causing two rows of teeth.
+- Sometimes, the permanent set of teeth appears along with the delayed baby teeth, leading to the baby having two rows of teeth.

-Firstly, make sure that delayed teething does not run in the family.
-If it doesn’t, and if your baby is more than a year old, then you should consult a doctor.
+Firstly, check with your parents and relatives to make sure that delayed teething does not run in the family.
+If it doesn’t, and if your baby is more than 15 months old, then you should consult a doctor.
 Check for other signs like weight gain (when your baby isn’t eating), delayed overall development, abnormal metabolism, and lethargy.
 A lot of people consider late teething a sign of intelligence, but this doesn’t necessarily have to be the case.
 Sometimes, children with a high IQ are early bloomers, while at other times, they’re late bloomers.

-Baby teeth coming in late can cause you to worry.
-Observe your child, and look for any signs of abnormality like hoarse crying, constipation, or an abnormal heart rate.
-Go through your family history and look for relatives who started teething late.
-If your response to all of this is in the affirmative, then your child is probably showing signs of delayed teething.
+Your baby’s teeth coming in late can cause you to worry.
+Observe your child, and look for abnormal signs like hoarse crying, constipation, or an abnormal heart rate.
+Go through your family history and keep a note of relatives who started teething late.
+If your response to all of this is affirmative, your child is probably showing signs of delayed teething.
 Consult your doctor if this is the case.